oskardudycz/WebApiWith.NET/README.md

 The other example is to disable logs from selected category - eg.
 - because you noticed that is logging some sensitive information and you need quickly to change that,
 - you want to mute some unimportant system logs,
-- you want to make sure that logs from specific category (eg. `LoggingSamples.Controllers.AuthenticationController`) won't be ever logged on prod.
+- you want to make sure that logs from a specific category (eg. `LoggingSamples.Controllers.AuthenticationController`) won't be ever logged on prod.

 ```json
 {